 The Cousins Center for Science and Innovation will offer discipline-specific laboratory-classrooms (Physics, Biology, and Chemistry, with smaller and separate specialty labs for each), independent study labs, open study rooms, workshops, and faculty offices.
 Laboratories and classrooms will merge, providing teaching space that is conducive to the melding of theory and practice.

-The building’s fundraising campaign, currently in its initial phases, is co-chaired by alumni Tim Tassopoulos ’81, president of Chick-fil-A, and Cameron Bready ’94, chief financial officer of Global Payments, and Ceree Eberly, chief people officer at The Coca-Cola Company.
+The building’s fundraising campaign, currently in its initial phases, is co-chaired by alumni Tim Tassopoulos ’81, president and chief operating officer of Chick-fil-A, Inc. and Cameron Bready ’94, chief financial officer of Global Payments.

 The Cousins family has a long history of involvement and support in Atlanta and at Oglethorpe University—a relationship that has grown and thrived through Ike’s son, Tom Cousins.
 Mr. Cousins, a legendary real estate and philanthropic leader in Atlanta, founded the East Lake Foundation, which helped to revitalize Atlanta’s East Lake neighborhood.

 “My grandfather, I.W.
-‘Ike’ Cousins was a proud 1927 graduate,” said Lillian Giornelli, CEO of the Cousins Foundation and daughter of Tom and Anne Cousins.
+‘Ike’ Cousins was a proud 1927 graduate,” said Lillian Giornelli, CEO of the Cousins Foundation and daughter of Tom and Ann Cousins.
 “He was a science major and three-sport letterman.

 But, what started as giving in honor of Tom’s father has transformed into a long-term investment into Oglethorpe, an institution the Cousins believe is making an important impact through efforts like the Center for Civic Engagement, and now this building.